 North Hastings Community Trust, with our friends and supporters are committed to sustainable solutions to the impacts of poverty.
 This means when needed, we advocate for systemic changes, as we seek to address the root causes of poverty.
-At times it can feel overwhelming as we pick up the pieces of systems not working.
-We are also mindful of legislation that allows us to devote up to 10% of our activities on political work.
+At times it can feel overwhelming as we pick up the pieces of systems not working - hence we call on the Gnomes!

-Please see Report - Public Good Initiative - Building Advocacy Strategies: Formal and Informal Challenges to Advocacy, and Promising Ways Forward for detailed information on legal and policy parameters which guide and constrain advocacy effects within the context of charitable organizations.
+Please see Report - Public Good Initiative - Building Advocacy Strategies: Formal and Informal Challenges to Advocacy, and Promising Ways Forward for detailed information on legal and policy parameters which have guided and constrained advocacy effects within the context of charitable organizations.

-Given this knowledge NHCT commits 10% of our work to advocacy.
+Given the uncertainty around the recent changes, NHCT commits 10% of our work to advocacy.
 Many of us volunteer additional hours when required on particular initiatives.

 NHCT organized a press conference in the fall of 2015 with our community, to raise awareness of rural hydro issues.
 We followed this with efforts to reach hydro administrators and corporate leaders with the following demands:

 Stop disconnections – this puts people’s lives in danger (no heat, no water, no electricity)

 Stop load limiters (a tactic to reduce electrical usage that also puts lives in danger as people are forced to choose between eating, washing and heating their homes)

 Come up with a fair rural hydro strategy for rural Ontario